Cloud-Blaze/ai-context-vault/README.md

 ### 🔬 Token Windows & The Illusion of Memory

 - **Token Windows:**
   Every interaction is tokenized.
 Your current message, recent responses, and system prompts all take up tokens.
-Even models with vast capacities (like GPT-4-turbo’s 128,000 tokens) fill up quickly.
+Even models with vast capacities (like GPT-4-turbo's 128,000 tokens) fill up quickly.
-- **Memory’s Limits:**
+- **Memory's Limits:**
   When that token window is full, older messages are automatically dropped, regardless of their importance to your narrative.

 ---

 ## 🧠 The Myth of Memory

-Chat UIs may display your entire history, but LLMs don’t “remember” them unless you re-inject the context manually.
+Chat UIs may display your entire history, but LLMs don't "remember" them unless you re-inject the context manually.
 Services like Claude or DeepSeek remain **stateless by default**—the only true memory is the one you maintain.

 ---